 You can reduce your heating bills by up to a quarter by replacing an old G-rated boiler with an A-rated condensing boiler and a full set of heating controls.

 Fitting draught excluders to doors, windows and letterboxes can be easy and cheap to do and make your home more cosy and comfortable.
-Close your curtains at dusk to stop heat escaping through the windows.
+You may find your home is comfortable at lower temperatures, so you may be able to turn down your thermostat, saving you even more money on your energy bills.
+Just by closing your curtains at dusk helps to stop heat escaping through the windows and can save you around £15 per year.

 Try washing your clothes at 30° instead of higher temperatures uses around 40% less electricity.